 A. E. GIBB: We now come to an item that is a little more than "housekeeping."
 We are submitting a recommendation intended to maintain the delegation to the General Conference session at its present level, approximately 2,000.
-The only way to do this is to change the ratio of delegates to members.
-It is recommended that the Constitution be changed to provide a ratio of one delegate to every 4,300 members, rather than the present ratio of one to every 3,500 members.
+The only way to do this is to change the ratio of

-M. T. BATTLE: [Read the action "Constitutional Provision-Delegates to Session- Constitutional Amendment Directive," to be published in Bulletin 7.]
+M. T. BATTLE: [Read the action "Constitutional Provision-Delegates to Session-Constitutional Amendment Directive," to be published in Bulletin 7.]